 NEXT ALLOTMENTS WORKING GROUP MEETING

-The first meeting of the Allotments Working Group will be held in the Lynemouth Resource Centre (Bridge Road) at Lynemouth, Northumberland NE61 5YJ (opposite the Lynemouth Miners' Welfare Institute) on:
+The next meeting of the Allotments Working Group will be held in Lynemouth Welfare Pavilion, Park Road, Lynemouth, Northumberland, NE61 5XL on:

 Members of the public are invited to attend these meetings, and there is an opportunity at the beginning of each meeting for the public to speak and raise issues of concern.

-If you would like to attend a meeting, please feel free to come along to one of our meetings, which take place on at least four times per year (in June/September/December/March), except January and August, and usually on the second Wednesday of each month, at 7.00 p.m. in the Lynemouth Resource Centre (Bridge Road) at Lynemouth, Northumberland NE61 5YJ (opposite the Miners' Welfare Institute.
-Additional meetings are held as required.
+If you would like to attend a meeting, please feel free to come along to one of our meetings, which take place on at least four times per year (in June/September/December/March), and usually on the third Wednesday of each month, at 7.00 p.m.
 Meetings of the Council finish at no later than 9.30 p.m.